Juanhui28/Juanhui-Li/index.md

 ## Internship Experience
 ### Mininglamp Technology
-- 06/2019-09/2019: Interned in the Knowledge Engineering Lab under Dr. Jie Zhang, and supervised by Prof. Xindong Wu.
+- 06/2019-09/2019: Interned in the Knowledge Engineering Lab under Dr. Jie Zhang, and supervised by Dr. Xindong Wu.

+Developed effective methods to predict the missing entities or relations in temporal knowledge graphs.
+Wrote a patent about constructing event graphs.

 ```markdown
 Syntax highlighted code block